Ludska01/ecommerce-project/README.md

 on page /login/admin.

-Please fill in brands and categories and add some products.you also have sql_insert foler with dummy data for site.
+Please fill in brands and categories and add some products.you also have sql_insert folder with dummy data for site.

 Now you are ready to use the frontend.